Nightingale (Alyabyev song): Reception in the West

 The song became one of the earliest Russian art songs to become widely known in Western Europe.
-The song became known outside Russia after known after Pauline Viardot introduced it into Rosina's singing lesson scene in Gioachino Rossini's The Barber of Seville.
-In this she was followed by the Italian soprano Adelina Patti and Marcella Sembrich and others.
-By the early years of the Twentieth Century the song had become a popular choice to showcase singers who would add their own cadenzas to ornament the melody.
-Well known vocal pedagogue Estelle Liebling wrote an English language adaptation of the song which was published under the title "The Russian Nightingale" in 1928.
+The song became known outside Russia after Pauline Viardot introduced it into Rosina's singing lesson scene in Rossini's The Barber of Seville.
+In this she was followed by the Italian sopranos Adelina Patti and Marcella Sembrich and others.
+By the early years of the twentieth century, the song had become a popular choice to showcase singers who would add their own cadenzas to ornament the melody.
+Vocal pedagogue Estelle Liebling wrote an English-language adaptation of the song which was published under the title "The Russian Nightingale" in 1928.
 That translation has been used widely in the United States.